chandras-xl/Deploy/README.md

 ```
 <h1> Setup </h1>

-Since this is dev setup we will diable the firewalld service
+Since this is dev setup we will diable the firewalld service on all the nodes
 ```
 systemctl status firewalld.service
 systemctl stop firewalld.service